ppy/osu-wiki/wiki/Skinning_Tutorial/en.md

 ## Getting Started

 To get started, open File Explorer. enter %localappdata%, and press enter.
 Then, go into the `osu!/` folder, then `Skins/`.
 Right click, and create a new folder.
 You can name it whatever you want, but keep in mind that osu! will display this name in the options.
-Inside this folder, you can add any skinning elements listed in the skin element lists.
+Inside this folder, you can add any skinning elements listed in the [skinning elements lists](/wiki/Skinning#skin-elements-lists)

 Contrary to popular belief, to get a better understanding of how skinning works, you should start by mixing skins (copying other skin files and paste them into your newly created skin folder). **Noted that you are not allowed to share these in the forums.** However, mixing skins for yourself can help you learn what skinning can and can not achieve in osu!.